criadoperez/zkevm-docs/README.md

     cd zkevm-docs
     ```

-4. If you don't have yarn already installed you can activate `corepack` to get yarn as [recommended by yarn's website](https://yarnpkg.com/getting-started/install)

-    ```bash
-    npm i -g corepack
+4. Install the dependencies.

     ```

-5. Install the dependencies.

-    ```
     yarn install
     ```

-6. Run the Wiki locally.
+5. Run the Wiki locally.
    The following command will start a local development server and open a browser window.
    Most changes are reflected live without having to restart the server.